 In N.J.S.A.
-40A:12A-7a., the Local Redevelopment and Housing Law (LRHL) provides:

-"[n]o redevelopment project shall be undertaken or carried out except in accordance with a redevelopment plan adopted by ordinance of the municipal governing body, upon its finding that the specifically delineated project area is located in an area in need of redevelopment or in an area in need of rehabilitation, or in both..."
+40A:12A-7a., the Local Redevelopment and Housing Law (LRHL) provides: "[n]o redevelopment project shall be undertaken or carried out except in accordance with a redevelopment plan adopted by ordinance of the municipal governing body, upon its finding that the specifically delineated project area is located in an area in need of redevelopment or in an area in need of rehabilitation, or in both..."

-The chief purpose of this redevelopment plan is to encourage the redevelopment of commercial buildings and vacant attached two-unit residential dwelling units located at the southwestern corner of Main Street and Atlantic Avenue.
-These buildings were identified in the 2015 Columbus Village Determination of Redevelopment Needs Study.
+The chief purpose of this redevelopment plan is to encourage the redevelopment of former municipal buildings that served as Mansfield Township's administrative offices, town hall, fire station and the Township's police station.
+These municipal buildings were identified in the 2015 Columbus Village Determination of Redevelopment Needs Study and the 2015 Amendment to the Determination of Redevelopment Needs Study.
 In addition, this redevelopment plan is intended to amend the Township's existing assumptions and regulations about land use planning, site design and building requirements to correlate with the Master Plan's local objectives and the continued reliance upon septic systems to process sewage.